isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-remove-paint-from-metal-railing.markdown

 - Repeat the steps above until the entire paint layer is completely removed
 - Clean the metal surface with water to remove paint traces The heat from the heat gun breaks the paint molecules into a weak molecular form, which is more comfortable to clean.
-This method is suitable for dried oil-based paint.
-However, the method is slightly expensive for commercial use.
+This method is suitable for dried oil-based paint.Â However, the method is slightly expensive for commercial use.
 Moreover, this method is applicable in areas with power connections.
 ### d.
 Using Sander and Polishing Machine
 - Plug the sander into a power source and switch on